MiaNahrgang/mianahrgang.github.io/_talks/talks.md

 ### Forthcoming Talks in 2025
 - *AoIR Flashpoint Symposium 2025*, 3-4.06.2025, Bremen
+- *International Conference on Web and Social Media (ICWSM)*, 24-26.06.2025, Copenhagen
-- *Annual Conference of the European Political Science Association*, 26-28.06.2025, Madrid
+- *Annual Conference of the European Political Science Association (EPSA)*, 26-28.06.2025, Madrid

 ### Talks in 2024